James Barrigan: Club career

 Barrigan made his senior team debut in an EFL Cup match against Oldham Athletic as a 70th-minute substitute for Will Grigg.

 Wigan offered to elongate his contract by one year in April 2017.

 In 2019, he joined Marine and he was appointed vice-captain of the club in December 2021.

 He left Marine for Warrington Rylands in the summer of 2022 but rejoined Marine on loan in September 2022.
-He then signed permanently for Marine again in February 2023.
+He then signed permanently for Marine again in February 2023 and left in May 2023.